rennydoig/ssc22-case-comp/README.md

     * 'Spatial Regionalization': clustering where the objective is to group observations which are similar in their statistical attributes, but also in their spatial location.
       * Daisy's method showed that there were many clusters with only one tile.
       * Try the k-nearest neighbours method described on https://geographicdata.science/book/notebooks/10_clustering_and_regionalization.html
-  * For now, we shall use the census division.
-We can test different clustering methods and see which one gives us the best result later.
+  * For now, we shall use the census division and try several models first.
+We can test different clustering methods once we have some solid model.

 ### 2. Model selection